rajeshamdev/goapp/README.md

      1) with EC2 (Auto Scaling Group) infrastructure
      2) Fargate serverless Infrastructure

-Terraform to deploy on AWS.
+Used Terraform to deploy on AWS.